softwaremill/jekyll-softwaremill/_posts/company/2015-09-17-entry-level-event-sourcing.md

 }
 ````

 Another feature, which is entirely optional and not required for event sourcing, but makes life much easier, is type-safe aggregate ids.
-At the database level all ids are `Long`s, however both in event classes, event data objects and objects read from the dataabase you can see that the `Long`s are **tagged** with the type of the aggregate (e.g. `case class User(id: Long @@ User, ...)`.
+At the database level all ids are `Long`s, however both in event classes, event data objects and objects read from the database you can see that the `Long`s are **tagged** with the type of the aggregate (e.g. `case class User(id: Long @@ User, ...)`.
 The tagging here is using [scala-common](https://github.com/softwaremill/scala-common).

 ## Side-effects